rony2808/file-processing-api/README.md

 Prometheus scrapes both services, and Grafana visualizes the data — processing throughput, failure rate, API traffic, and p95 latency.

-**Infrastructure alerting — CloudWatch & SNS**
+**Infrastructure monitoring & logs — CloudWatch & SNS**

-A CloudWatch alarm watches the SQS queue backlog (`ApproximateNumberOfMessagesVisible`).
-If unprocessed messages pile up beyond a threshold — a sign the worker can't keep up — the alarm fires and notifies via an SNS email subscription.
-This is defined entirely in Terraform alongside the rest of the infrastructure.
+- **Alarms** — CloudWatch alarms watch key infrastructure signals: the SQS queue backlog (`ApproximateNumberOfMessagesVisible`, a sign the worker can't keep up) and EC2 CPU utilization.
+When a threshold is breached, the alarm fires and notifies via an SNS email subscription.
+- **Centralized logs** — both containers ship their logs to CloudWatch Logs via the Docker `awslogs` driver, into per-service log groups with a retention policy.
+Logs are searchable from the AWS console without connecting to the instance, and survive even if it's replaced.

+All of this is defined in Terraform alongside the rest of the infrastructure, following least-privilege IAM.

-This split reflects a deliberate design choice: Prometheus/Grafana for **application-level** metrics, CloudWatch/SNS for **infrastructure-level** monitoring and alerting.
+This split reflects a deliberate design choice: Prometheus/Grafana for **application-level** metrics, CloudWatch/SNS for **infrastructure-level** monitoring, alerting, and log aggregation.

 ---